RobinLinus/coins-legacy/notes/bitcoin-usability.md

 Regarding mainstream adoption, the psychological need for simplicity goes even deeper, since there is a high mental cost to complexity because of our instinctive loss aversion behavior when dealing with money.
 [Daniel Kahneman's "Thinking, Fast and Slow"](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow) summarizes research conducted over decades.
 It can be interpreted as a theoretical foundation to describe our cognitive need for simplicity.
-And by implication, people's aversion of complex financial services.
+And by implication, people's fear of complex financial services.

 Furthermore, in [Insanely Simple](https://www.amazon.com/Insanely-Simple-Obsession-Drives-Success/dp/1591846218), Ken Segall describes Apple's obsession for simplicity as the number one reason for the iPhone's success (...and later, Apple becoming world's most valuable company).
 Another example: the simplicity of Google's interface was a major competitive edge during the search engine war.